MUND - BIRGISCH - NATERS

 Birgisch / Mund

-From Brig you can reach Birgisch and Mund via Naters.
+From Brig you reach Birgisch and Mund via Naters.

-Parking spaces are available next to the church and the bus stop in Mund.
+Parking is available next to the church and the bus stop in Mund.

-Take the post bus to Mund village and start your tour there.
+Take the post bus to Mund village and start your route there.

 Additional information